 "We'll be waiting.
 You better be comforting her."
 He states.

-I chuckle.
+I grin.
 "I barely let her leave my arms."
 I reply.

 "I don't need to hear that."
-He retorts disgusted.
+He retorts, uncomfortably.
 "Thank you for bringing her."

 "Not a problem.
 See you tomorrow."
 I end the call and put the phone on the sofa, holding Jocelyn tightly in my arms.

 "Get out of my house until I decide what to do with you."
-I order Theo.
-He leaves shaking with his family following behind him.
+I order, Theo.
+He leaves visibly shaking with his family following behind him.
 I won't do anything to the man.
 It's up to Travis to decide what he wants done.